manosriram/less/content/one.md

 ---
-title: Hi
+title: hi
-author: mano
+author: manosriram
-published_at: 26th March
+published_at: 27th March, 2025
 ---

 Hey There!
-Hi and this is a single line.
 ```
 a = 1
 b = 2
 print(a+b)
 ```

-alksdjlasjk
+Codeblocks are in python.

 ```
 print("another code block!")